-The Canary Islands are of volcanic origin and are located a few kilometres west of Africa.
-Their contrasting landscapes and many naturally occurring landmarks make them a sought-after tourist destination.
-With this form of travel, you discover each of the islands, always have your floating hotel room with you and also have time to relax on board between the eventful excursion days.
+The Canary Islands are of volcanic origin and are located a few kilometers west of Africa.
+Due to their contrasting landscapes and the many naturally formed sights, the are a sought-after tourist destination.
+With this form of travel you discover each of the islands, always have your floating hotel room with you and between the eventful excursion days also time to relax on board.

-On a holiday in the Canary Islands, diversity is clearly writ large.
+On a vacation to Canary Islands, diversity is clearly capitalized.
 Due to the variety of different islands, a trip there will never be boring.
-A particularly attractive aspect is the mild temperatures all year round.
-While in Germany it gets uncomfortable between November and April, at this time, there are up to eight sunshine hours and approximately 20 degrees each day in the Canarian Islands.
-This is also the reason why ship trips to the Canarian Islands are offered almost during the whole year.
+A particularly appealing aspect is the year-round mild temperatures.
+While it gets uncomfortable in Germany between November and April, there are up to eight hours of sunshine and about 20 degrees every day on to Canary Islands at this time.
+This is also the reason why boat trips to to Canary Islands are offered almost all year round.

 Each Canary Island has its own port.
-From this point, excursions are offered by the hour or for the whole day to explore each island and its great sights.
+From this, excursions are offered by the hour or for the whole day to explore each island and its great sights.

 Table of contents